 The applicant has submitted notification to this Office that this boiler (ES-62) is subject to the National Emissions Standards for Hazardous Air Pollutants (NESHAP) for Industrial, Commercial, and Institutional Boilers and Process Heaters, 40 CFR 63, Subpart DDDDD.
 The Initial Notification was to be submitted no later than May 31, 2013.
 The applicant submitted this notification on May 28, 2013 in compliance with this requirement.
 This boiler must comply with the MACT no later than January 31, 2016.
 A one time energy assessment and an initial tune up must be completed by this date.
 This boiler is not subject to any numerical emissions limits in the MACT.
+The applicant has met all these requirements for this boiler.

-The following provides a summary of the limits and/or standards for the emission source(s) described above.
+The following provides a summary of the limits and/or standards for the emission source(s)

+described above.
 A review of the information in the application was performed to ensure the appropriate limits and associated calculations used to show compliance were correct.